 Most women who are pregnant can keep working during their pregnancy.
 Some women are able to work right up until they are ready to deliver.
 Others may need to cut back on their hours or stop working before their due date.

-If you work in a job where you are around hazards (poisons or toxins) you may need to change your role until after the baby is born.
-Some hazards that may pose a threat to the baby include:
+If you work in a job where you are around hazards (poisons or toxins), you may need to change your role until after the baby is born.
+Some hazards that may pose a threat to your baby include:

-If you work with a computer, you may notice numbness or tingling in your hands.
+If you work on a computer, you may notice numbness or tingling in your hands.
 This may be carpal tunnel syndrome.
-The numbness and tingling is caused by the body holding onto extra fluid.
+The numbness and tingling is caused by your body holding onto extra fluid.

 The fluid causes swelling of tissues, which pinch down on the nerves in the hands.
 It is common in pregnancy as women retain extra fluid.

 The symptoms may come and go.
 They often feel worse at night.
 Most often, they get better after you give birth.
 If the pain is causing you problems, you can try a few things for relief:

 - If you work at a computer, adjust the height of your chair so your wrists aren't bent downward as you type.

 - Take short breaks to move your arms and stretch your hands.